leosalazarn/microservices/README.md

 ### Key Features

 - ✅ Contract-first API development with OpenAPI 3.0
+- ✅ CQRS pattern with separate Query and Command controllers
+- ✅ OpenAPI tags for Query/Command separation in Swagger UI
 - ✅ Horizontal scalability with dynamic port allocation
 - ✅ Centralized configuration and secret management
 - ✅ Comprehensive health monitoring and metrics